 Beyond the master's degree, the coursework for this degree can be completed during the regular school year or four to five summers.
-Up to 21 hours of credit by courses offered from BJU's Center for Extended Education may be applied with a minimum of 24 hours of residence work at BJU.
+Up to 21 hours of credit from BJU's Center for Distance Learning may be applied with a minimum of 24 hours of residence work at BJU.

-The curriculum concentration includes 24 hours from the following: Art, Elementary Education, English, History, Mathematics, Music, Secondary Education, Special Education or Speech.
+The curriculum concentration includes 24 hours from the following: Art, Elementary Education, English, History, Mathematics, Music, Secondary Education or Communication.

-Students who have completed 24 or more hours of graduate level subject matter course work in another field at another institution prior to enrolling in this program may petition to have the field declared as their major.
+Students who have completed 24 or more hours of graduate level subject matter coursework in another field at another institution prior to enrolling in this program may petition to have the field declared as their concentration.

-Students must have one 15-hour minor from the seminary and Graduate School of Religion and one additional 15-hour minor from the College of Arts and Science, School of Fine Arts, School of Education or School of Business.
+Students must have one 15-hour minor from the Seminary and Graduate School of Religion and one additional 15-hour minor from the College of Arts and Science, School of Fine Arts and Communication and Communication, School of Education, or School of Business.